1

 Matter creation rate maintains constant

-density.
-But since matter creation rate must be exactly balanced with
+creation rate must be exactly balanced with the space expansion rate,

 (British cosmologist) |